 We're currently in the process of updating our No Man's Sky Guides so that they are in line with the new Beyond update.
 As a result some of the info on this page might not be applicable post-update.

-The beginning of No Man's Sky is less than friendly. sure, you could start on a planet with all of the resources and shelter that you'll need to thrive, but this is definitely the less likely scenario. what is more likely is that you'll encounter a sprawling and intimidating world filled with systems and things that are trying to murder you.
+The first few hours of No Man's Sky are less than friendly.
+Sure, you could start on a planet with all of the resources and shelter that you'll need to thrive, but this is definitely the less likely scenario. what is more likely is that you'll encounter a sprawling and intimidating world filled with systems and things that are trying to murder you.
 To help you get a foothold in No Man's Sky, we've put together this No Man's Sky Tips Guide.
 It's got tips on starting out, making money and more.